 In the course of the conference, both basic research and applied sciences from various fields of chemistry had been imparted.
 The event was organized by the Society of Austrian Chemists (GÖCH) under the banner of „Chemistry between Science and Industry“.
 For this purpose partners from industry joined in via exhibitions and sponsorship.

 After one and a half years have passed, we attended again a teambuilding event.
-This time we spent two days at the seminar hotel in Wesenufer, starting from Thursday morning until Friday afternoon.
+This time we spent two days at the seminar hotel in Wesenufer, opens an external URL in a new window, starting from Thursday morning until Friday afternoon.

 In a first session we went through the outcomes from the first teambuilding and discussed in which way the rules we set up back then had changed the way we interact with each other.
 Another task for example was to figure out our strengths and weaknesses as a team within a “SWOT”-analysis.
 Following this, we then tried to define certain steps in order to make existing weaknesses to a chance for development.
 In the major part of the seminar, however, we dealt with the expectations we have towards us and others at out department.
 Afterwards those points got discussed intensively and the one or the other misunderstanding could eventually be dispelled.

 It has been again two very gainful days.
-We want to express our thanks to Günther Schackmann, the coach from “Keytrain” who we already know from the first teambuilding seminar and to Prof. Paulik for giving us the opportunity to keep on developing
+We want to express our thanks to Günther Schackmann, the coach from “Keytrain, opens an external URL in a new window” who we already know from the first teambuilding seminar and to Prof. Paulik for giving us the opportunity to keep on developing

 12th ECCE & 5th ECAB, Florence, Italy

-From 15th until 19th of September our colleague Sara attended the 12th European Congress of Chemical Engineering and the 5th European Congress of Applied Biotechnology (ECCE 12 & ECAB 5) in Florence, Italy.
+From 15th until 19th of September our colleague Sara attended the 12th European Congress of Chemical Engineering and the 5th European Congress of Applied Biotechnology (ECCE 12 & ECAB 5, opens an external URL in a new window) in Florence, Italy.
 Over 1000 participants came together at the conferences and six plenary lectures, 12 parallel sessions, and three poster sessions took place at the congress centre Fortezza Da Basso over five days.
 A variety of topics were touched and lead from Chemical Reaction Engineering over Bioenergy & Biofuels to Sustainable Processes.

 On the first day, Sara had her talk about the topic “High throughput screening of methanogens under high pressure”.
 During coffee breaks and in the evenings, she discussed current topics with other PhD students and the industry partners from Krajete GmbH, who also attended the conference.
 The conference dinner took place on Wednesday evening.
 The participants went to the basilica, where several specialties from Italy got served.
 The participants enjoyed nice conversations during a band was playing music.